OGRECave/blender2ogre/README.md

 * Blender 2.6x
 * **Blender 2.8x mostly working** (see 2.80-support branch - mesh export with merge working, no textures)

-For OGRE v2.1 meshes, use OgreMeshTool from Ogre 2 build
+For OGRE v2.1 meshes, use OgreMeshTool from Ogre 2 build for `OGRETOOLS_XML_CONVERTER`

 ## Updating to new versions ##